Case Study Analysis - Disaster in Bangladesh

 Answer 3

-The main cause of the weak safety record of the garment industry in Bangladesh is political power and corruption of its officials.
-A famous building collapse of 2013 is a relevant example of how the problem occurred.
+The main cause of the weak safety record of the garment industry in Bangladesh is political power and the corruption of its officials.
+A famous building collapse in 2013 is a relevant example of how the problem occurred.
 A local politician constructed the building with serious violations, including erecting more floors than allowed.
 Due to corruption and political ties, such negligence is often overlooked.
-One more reason for labor safety violation is that Bangladeshi subcontractors have to minimize their costs in order to bit for cooperating with Western companies (Case 9: Disaster in Bangladesh n.d.).
+One more reason for labor safety violation is that Bangladeshi subcontractors have to minimize their costs to bit for cooperate with Western companies (Case 9: Disaster in Bangladesh n.d.).
 Thus, Western companies that import garments from Bangladesh bear some kind of responsibility for workplace accidents.
 Trying to reduce expenses, they require low-priced goods from local producers, thus forcing the latter to disregard safety and labor requirements to make production as cheap as possible.
 Without such demands, the situation with labor conditions would be better.

 Question 4